 (ii) Ease In Obtaining Licenses

 For opening a food business, a number of licenses and permits are required.
-Since these Shared Kitchen spaces are fully compliant, obtaining licenses and permits for opening a food business becomes a lot easier.
+Since these spaces are fully compliant, obtaining licenses and permits for opening a food business becomes a lot easier.

 (iii) Better Location And Reduced Risks

 The Shared Kitchen Spaces are typically located in areas that are considered inaccessible or that do not have high footfall, but where the demand for food delivery is high.
 These can be residential areas or even unused parking lots.
 The Kitchen Operators choose the location based on the demand for food delivery, especially for certain cuisines.
 They typically have tie-ups with the online food aggregators that have the customer demand data.
-Based on this data, the Shared Kitchen Spaces allocate the space for new or upcoming cloud kitchen brands.
+Based on this data, these paces allocate the space for new or upcoming cloud kitchen brands.

 (iv) Reduced Food Delivery Costs

 One of the biggest challenges that standalone cloud kitchens face is the high commissions charged by the online food aggregator.
 In the case of Shared Kitchen Space, the overall order volume is high.
-Considering that the Shared Kitchen Spaces generate more number of orders from the same location, a delivery executive can pick up and deliver more number of orders in the same time frame.
+Considering that these spaces generate more orders from the same location, a delivery executive can pick up and deliver more orders in the same time frame.

 This reduces the unit cost of delivery and gives the cloud kitchen brands the opportunity to negotiate better deals with online food aggregators.

 With Shared Kitchen spaces, the cloud kitchen business is further undergoing many variations.
-A number of shared kitchen spaces have already become popular globally and are working with popular restaurant brands to facilitate food delivery.
-Shared Kitchen spaces facilitate easy operations for the cloud kitchen brands, making the processes more efficient and cost-effective at the same time!
+This concept has already become popular globally and working with popular restaurant brands to facilitate food delivery.
+Co-kitchen spaces facilitate easy operations for the cloud kitchen brands, making the processes more efficient and cost-effective at the same time!